 Finally, the Executor must prepare a distribution report and statement for the beneficiaries, showing what the assets were, how much money resulted from any sale of assets and what expenses and debts were paid.

-When are the assets of a Will distributed?
+When are the assets distributed?

-When all assets have been identified and, if necessary, sold to raise cash, and all debts have been paid, the remainder of the Estate can be distributed to the beneficiaries.
+When all assets have been identified and, if necessary, sold to raise cash, and all debts have been paid, the remainder of the estate can be distributed to the beneficiaries.